Achievable logoAchievable logo

 Forward movement phase:

-• Maintain posture throughout
+• Maintain the same posture throughout.

 Barbell biceps curl